-But does CeraVe’s serum contain research-backed ingredients for anti-aging, or are these just marketing claims?
-Does it contain any questionable additive ingredients?
+But does CeraVe’s serum contain research-backed ingredients for anti-aging?
+Does it contain any unhealthy ingredients?
 How do real users rate and describe its effects?
-And which retailer sells it for the best price?
+And which retailer sells CeraVe Skin Renewing Vitamin C Serum for the best price?

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in CeraVe Vitamin C Serum based on medical studies to give our take on whether the serum is likely to have an anti-aging effect, or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in CeraVe Vitamin C Serum to give our take on whether or not it's likely to have an anti-aging effect, and whether or not it's healthy.

-We’ll explain if topical vitamin C can reverse the effects of aging skin, feature unsponsored customer reviews of the brand and provide a cost comparison to show which retailer sells this product for the best price.
+We’ll explain if topical vitamin C can reverse the effects of aging skin, feature real customer reviews of the brand, and provide a cost comparison to show which retailer sells this product for the best price.

 Ingredient Analysis

-The ingredients in CeraVe Vitamin C Serum are shown above.
+The ingredients in CeraVe Skin Renewing Vitamin C Serum are shown below:

 Like every CeraVe product we’ve reviewed to date on Illuminate Health, this formulation contains a large number of research-backed active ingredients.